neogeny/TatSu/docs/parserconfig.rst

     memoize_lookaheads: bool = True

 Enables or disables memoization for lookaheads.
-Only very specific input languages require this to be ``False``.
+Only specific input languages require this to be ``False``.

 memo_cache_size